vivizuma/odin-web-scraper/knowledge-check.md

 * How do you send an email directly from the Rails console?
 * How do you use callbacks with mailers?
 * How do you write links in mailer views?
-* How do you style an HTML email?
+* How do you style an HTML email

 ## Project: Sending Confirmation Emails